syndbg/shell-in-a-nutshell/GUIDE.md

 ## Hello world

 As I said in the `INTRO.md`, the syntax is the same as in your shell (console) and you're free to use all the commands you know from there.
-In the example below you can see the familiar `echo` and `ls` being used.
+In the example below you can see the familiar commands `echo` and `ls`.

 ```sh
 #!/bin/sh